-Fifteen percent of adults in Asotin County reported having poor mental health for 14 or more days within the previous month, which was higher than the state rate and previous years.
+Ten percent of adults in Garfield County reported poor mental health, which was similar to the state rate.

-Poor mental health was a significant problem in Asotin County.
+Poor mental health was a significant problem in Garfield County.
 Treatment can be difficult due to the shame and stigma that prevent people from seeking mental health care, leaving many cases of poor mental health untreated in the community.